qwertychouskie/TestOut-issues/README.md

 - 8.3.7 q4: This wouldn't happen.
 As long as hibernation support is enabled, `hiberfil.sys` allocates the size necessary for hibernation, the only situation in which this could happen is if the user upgraded their RAM, and there was not sufficient space for `hiberfil.sys` to grow.

+- 8.5.3: Just needs to be redone, or something.
-- 8.5.3 "Operating system" section: grammatical issues abound.
+  - "Operating system" section: grammatical issues abound.
+  - "Virtual assistant" section: What??
+"Skyvi" is dead, couldn't even find "AIVIC" ??...
+I couldn't find "iris" on the Play store either.
+  - "Wi-Fi calling": Not just an iPhone thing...